undoio/addons/load_debug_symbols/README.md

 Load Debug Symbols
 ==================

-Loads a debug symbol file at the right addresses for .text, .data and .bss sections.
+A common practice amongst customers is to produce binaries compiled with debug symbols and then use a tool such as `objcopy` to strip it of symbols, producing a `.debug` symbol file and a stripped binary.
+This stripped binary is then shipped as part of their product without the .debug file being present.

+When we produce a recording of an application that has been generated on binaries stripped of symbols, the resulting recording file will also not contain debug symbols.
+In order to retrospectively add the debug symbols to the recording, the user is required to use the `add-symbol-file` command in udb and pass in the .debug file and relevant addresses for the `.text`, `.data` and `.bss` sections.
+This script automates this process.

-Usage: load-debug-symbols PATHTOFILE
+Usage: `load-debug-symbols PATHTOFILE`

 Examples:
-load-debug-symbols /foo/bar/baz.debug - Loads the debug symbols by parsing relevant sections.
+`load-debug-symbols /foo/bar/baz.debug` - Loads the debug symbols by parsing relevant sections.

-Note that the argument to "load-debug-symbols" needs to be a valid debug symbol file and present in the file system.
+Note that the argument to `load-debug-symbols` needs to be a valid debug symbol file and present in the file system.